Host organizations: The 2023 application is now closed.

 Organizations are responsible for interviewing and hiring interns, setting intern schedules, and providing oversight and management of selected interns.
-In turn, MPS provides funding for intern wages and benefits, transportation (in the form of unlimited M-Cards for the duration of the internship), as well as job-related training and career exploration.
+In turn, Milwaukee Recreation provides funding for intern wages and benefits, transportation (in the form of unlimited M-Cards for the duration of the internship), as well as job-related training and career exploration.

 Student interns work closely with a supervisor/mentor during their internship to meet the following objectives: